christine-jones/christine-jones/README.md

 # About me.

-Network Scientist at Raytheon BBN Technologies, 2000 - 2017
+Network Scientist, Raytheon BBN Technologies, 2000 - 2017

-- Hoping to collaborate on anything fun, interesting, and challenging.
-- Looking to expand my coding skills and build connections within the tech community.
-- Seeking tips/pointers/advice on reentering the workforce within software development.
+Always ready to solve challenging problems, learn something new, and collaborate with others.

-📫 How to reach me: christinelaine@gmail.com
+📫 christinelaine@gmail.com